Arts Business Schools

-Arts Business Schools are specialist institutions that are entirely creative.
-They are different to larger universities as they focus on creative environments, without having to share facilities with other subjects or disciplines.
+Arts business schools are specialist institutions that are entirely creative.
+Different from large universities, they focus on creative environments without sharing facilities with other subjects or disciplines.
 A creative university generates unique communities of artists, designers, makers, writers and researchers.

 What kind of coursework and exams are there?

-Methods of assessment vary.
-In some instances, it will be entirely based on the student’s portfolio which can include creative marketing reports, social media campaigns, film and dissertations.
-There are also some courses which will included exams alongside coursework assessment.
+Assessment methods vary.
+In some instances it'll be entirely based on your portfolio, which can include creative marketing reports, social media campaigns, films and dissertations.
+Some courses include exams alongside coursework assessment.

 - Business Innovation & Management